 As a supplier to an international market, compliance with local market regulations and product safety requirements are carefully evaluated.
 Failure to comply with such requirements may impact on the performance of company.
 The company carries out contractual compliance reviews and regular audits to ensure ongoing compliance.
-Applied Kilovolts remains compliant with GDPR regulation FY19, for which the staff is to be commended.

-Primary legislative risk in FY19 is connected to the impending Brexit and ongoing tariff and exchange rate uncertainty surrounding that event.
+Primary legislative risk in FY21 is connected to the impending Brexit and ongoing tariff and exchange rate uncertainty surrounding that event.
 We have not quantified nor reserved against any such risk because it is our belief that a difficult Brexit, which could result in tariffs on our products destined for EU countries (representing 25% of our revenue) would likely be offset by Sterling weakness and not materially affect our financial results in FY19/20.